Career Paths in 2022

 Incorporate Career Goals and Interests in One-on-One Meetings

 Once the employees’ interests and skills are discussed, identify other positions that meet their interests, otherwise known as career mapping.
-Keep in mind, another position doesn’t always have to be the focus.
+Remember, another position doesn’t always have to be the focus.
 Assigning special projects or areas that could use additional attention can also play an important role in expanding and developing your employee’s skills.

 Support Training and Learning Opportunities

-Whether it is webinars, seminars, tuition reimbursement, projects, mentoring, or job shadowing, employees can learn and grow in a variety of different ways.
-Create one-year, three-year, and five-year-plus plans that identify various avenues to develop different skills.
+Whether webinars, seminars, tuition reimbursement, projects, mentoring, or job shadowing, employees can learn and grow in various ways.
+Create one-year, three-year, and five-year-plus plans that identify multiple avenues to develop different skills.
 The plans should incorporate ways that push employees to grow outside their comfort zone and challenge them in new ways.
 If employees never leave their comfort zone, they won’t grow.
 If they don’t grow, they are not moving forward.
-Companies must evaluate various costs and the unique training needs of employees to develop a variety of learning avenues.
-As such, it’s critical to explore and offer a wide range of training options.
-Leaders that prioritize learning through various training or educational opportunities, build trust with their employees.
-Employees begin to feel that their growth and development is a priority and that goes a long way in creating an engaged workforce.
+Companies must evaluate various costs, and employees’ unique training needs to develop various learning avenues.
+As such, exploring and offering a wide range of training options is critical.
+Leaders prioritizing learning through various training or educational opportunities build trust with their employees.
+Employees begin to feel that their growth and development are prioritized, which goes a long way in creating an engaged workforce.

 Leverage Responsibility for High Performers